 In the end a vocabulary is just another name for the more generic abstraction called Directory.
 The first thing we need in order to configure a new directory is a schema which contains one property for each language we want to support.
 Here we’ll use English, French, Spanish and German.

 <xs:schema targetnamespace="http://www.nuxeo.org/ecm/schemas/customl10nxvocabulary" xmlns:xs="http://www.w3.org/2001/XMLSchema"></xs:schema>

 Note that the same schema can be reused for multiple vocabularies.
 Next we can declare our directory with the corresponding extension point.

 Just with that, we can already use the Directory API Endpoint to get, add, update, or delete entries in our new customl10ncoverage directory.
 Was fairly easy right?

 Moreover the vocabulary is also available for use with the suggestion widget in the UI.
 We can see below that the labels are localized when we change the user locale.

 The configuration of the widget with Nuxeo Studio couldn’t be easier.
 We only need to use the suggestOneDirectory widget with a string property, set the vocabulary name (with a custom property) and make sure that we set the localize and Activate database localization properties to true.

 Let’s go further and make the vocabulary manageable from the Admin Center.
 In order to do that we need to define a layout for and register it.
-I won’t get into the details for this part, but if you want to know more, the layout XML configuration is available here.

 Finally, nothing is set in stone and you can absolutely add new languages later just by updating the schema and the Admin Center layout.
 The full source of this example is in our github repository.